radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 control the pointer, and all data is identified by hash, you don't need to trust these public daemons.

-*Note: While Radicle is still in alpha, daemons have no authentication mechanim, thus there is a possibility of DOS attacks if you enable this option.*
+*Note: While Radicle is still in alpha, daemons have no authentication mechanism, thus there is a possibility of DOS attacks if you enable this option.*

 Secondly, because the radicle daemon is just an HTTP server, this opens the